shafinaziz781/shafinaziz781/README.md

 If you're interested in collaborating or working together, feel free to reach out.

-🛠 **What I Do**
+🛠**What I Do**

  •	Build responsive and user-focused web applications.
  •	Design clean and structured user interfaces.
  •	Optimize performance and user experience.
  •	Turn ideas into functional and meaningful digital products.

-📫 **Contact**
+📫**Contact**

   💼 Open for opportunities

   📧 Email: shafinaziz781@gmail.com

   💼 LinkedIn: linkedin.com/in/shafin-aziz

-**Fun Facts:**
+👉**Fun Facts:**

  •	I enjoy building and exploring new ideas
  •	Always focused on growth and improvement
  •	Interested in real-world problem solving
  •	Passionate about creating impactful digital products